terra-campaigns/unsettled/directory/Kryptwood/Harald.md

 Regrowth Salve - Regrows a body part over the course of a day.
 1 use.

 **Harold's origin**: He might have been on the run from Hendenburgh (or a nearby village) after a botched job.

+Multiple bitemarks on his face, after a serious attack of the Hounds of [Hendenburgh](Hendenburgh.md).